Genevra W. Alberti

 Genevra is The Clinic’s attorney and a fearless litigator in Immigration Court.
 She grew up in North Carolina and received undergraduate degrees in Psychology and Italian Language from the University of North Carolina at Chapel Hill (UNC), and is proficient in Italian.
 She graduated with honors from UNC in 2005 and was inducted into Phi Beta Kappa.
 After spending three years working in New York City as a paralegal and traveling, Genevra attended law school at Washington University in St. Louis, from which she graduated cum laude in May 2011.

 Genevra moved to Kansas City in August 2011.
-She initially began working for Sharma-Crawford Attorneys at Law as a volunteer attorney, and then officially joined the firm in November 2011.
-She has worked on a wide array of complex and nuanced immigration cases since becoming the attorney for The Clinic when it opened in January 2012.
-Since the inception of The Clinic, Genevra has focused her practice on representing low-income noncitizens – detained and non-detained – facing removal proceedings in the Kansas City Immigration Court.
-She has also presented on a variety of immigration-related topics at multiple national and local conferences, and is a contributing author to the American Immigration Lawyers Association (AILA) Litigation Toolbox, 5th Ed.
+She initially began working for Sharma-Crawford Attorneys at Law as a volunteer attorney, then officially joined the firm in November 2011, and then transitioned to The Clinic when it opened in January 2012.
+Genevra has worked on a wide array of complex and nuanced immigration cases since becoming the attorney for The Clinic.
+She has focused her practice on representing low-income noncitizens – detained and non-detained – facing removal proceedings in the Kansas City Immigration Court.
+She has also presented on a variety of immigration-related topics at multiple national and local conferences, frequently provides Know Your Rights presentations in the community, and is a contributing author to the American Immigration Lawyers Association (AILA) Litigation Toolbox, 5th Ed.
 (2016) and 6th Ed.
 (2019).

-Genevra is licensed to practice law in Missouri and Kansas.
-She is a member of AILA, the Missouri Bar Association, the Kansas Bar Association, and the Kansas City Metropolitan Bar Association.
-She also serves on the steering committee for the Deportation Defense Legal Network (DDLN), a local nonprofit dedicated to providing pro bono legal representation in bond proceedings to detained noncitizens in Missouri and Kansas.
+Genevra is licensed to practice law in Missouri and Kansas, and is also admitted to practice in the Supreme Court of the United States and the Federal Appeals Court for the Eighth Circuit.
+She is a member of AILA and of the Kansas City Metropolitan Bar Association.
+She serves as the Missouri-Kansas AILA Chapter’s pro bono liaison and as one of the chapter’s Executive Office for Immigration Review (EOIR) liaisons.
+She also serves on the steering committee for the Deportation Defense Legal Network (DDLN), a local nonprofit dedicated to providing pro bono legal representation in bond proceedings for detained noncitizens in Missouri and Kansas.

-Rekha is a passionate advocate for immigration rights as it applies to the fair application of the law.
+Rekha is the President of The Clinic’s Board and a passionate advocate for immigration rights as it applies to the fair application of the law.
 With broad experiences as an assistant district attorney and practicing attorney, Rekha is a frequent speaker and lecturer on matters of immigration law.
 Representing clients whose cases garnered high-profile media attention, Rekha has the ability to articulate the law and its implications to all audiences.

 Rekha received her Juris Doctorate from Michigan State University College of Law in 1993.
-She has been an assistant district attorney in Sedgwick County, Ks. and in Douglas County, Ks.
+She has been an assistant district attorney in Sedgwick County, KS and in Douglas County, KS.
 Rekha is licensed to practice law in the states of Kansas, Texas, and Michigan, and has been practicing in the immigration litigation field since 2000.
-She is admitted to the U.S. Supreme Court, District of Kansas, Western District of Missouri, and the Federal Appeals Court for the Fifth, Seventh, Eighth, Tenth and Eleventh Circuits.
-Rekha is also a member of the American Immigration Lawyer’s Association, Texas Bar Association, Kansas Bar Association, and Kansas City Metropolitan Bar Association.
+She is admitted to the U.S. Supreme Court, District of Kansas, Western District of Missouri, and the Federal Appeals Courts for the Fifth, Seventh, Eighth, Tenth and Eleventh Circuits.
+Rekha is also a member of the American Immigration Lawyers Association, Texas Bar Association, Kansas Bar Association, and Kansas City Metropolitan Bar Association.

 Rekha is a frequent instructor at the American Immigration Law Foundation Litigation Institute.
 She has also lectured about immigration law to the Johnson County Bar Association, Kansas Bar Association, and Kansas and Missouri Public Defenders.